alexgmitchell/AlanGetsHitched/transport.md

 ### Public Transport

 West Calder and Livingston train stations are both nearby.
-West Calder is only 5 minute drive away from the venue, whilst Livingston is around 15-20 minutes by car.
-Both stations have connections to and from Edinburgh and Glasgow.<br/>
+West Calder is only 5 minute drive away from the venue, whilst Livingston is around 15-20 minutes by car.<br/>
-If wish to take public transport back to *Edinburgh* the last train from **West Calder** is at **00:02** **Livingston South** is at **00:06**.
+If wish to take public transport back to *Edinburgh* there are last trains from **West Calder** at **00:02** and **Livingston South** at **00:06**.
 If you are travelling to *Glasgow* you should use the same bus/train and transfer at Edinburgh to get a late bus back to Glasgow.

 ### Driving & Taxis